HRKings/oxidetp/README.md

 // Alternatively, you can generate the code and update the counter, it is recommended that the counter is stored in another place (like a cache and/or database) for ease of access and distribution of the counter let generated_otp = generate_and_update_counter.generate(123)?;

-// The generation code will create a u32 code, to zero-pad use the provided method hotp_base.pad_code(generated_otp)
+// The generation code will return a u32 and the digits, to zero-pad use the to_string() method generated_otp.to_string()

 // Generates the URI, remember to set the counter beforehand let generated_uri = hotp_base.to_uri("john.doe@email.com", Some("ACME Co"))?;